 However, you may find you need medication to help widen your blood vessels and support your heart.
-If this is the case, you’ll need to speak to a Doctor about which type of high blood pressure tablets will suit you best.
+If this is the case, you will need to speak to a doctor about which type of high blood pressure tablets will suit you best.

 Medicine Direct have an experienced clinical team of doctors, pharmacists and dispensers, all of whom are based in the UK.
 All are fully trained and qualified to provide appropriate and considered care across all areas of treatment we have available at our online pharmacy.